Programs

 What We’ll Do:

-Singing: Throughout the week we will rehearse a small selection of polyphonic folk/choral songs, and explore the range of our voices through warmups, playful exercises, and vocal games.
+Singing: Throughout the trip we will rehearse a small selection of polyphonic folk/choral songs, and explore the range of our voices through warmups, playful exercises, and vocal games.
 As we listen and respond to the voices beside us, we will practice ways that our voices can blend and clash, be soft and loud, boisterous and tender.
-Upon completion of camp we will have the opportunity to share some of the songs and sounds that we’ve made together with our families and friends.
+At the end of our trip we will return to Decorah IA for two days in which we will rehearse for a final performance!

 Backpacking & Earth Skills: Our days and nights will be immersed in nature, engaging in activities that invite us into our sense of interdependence with the land.
-Carrying what we need on our backs, we'll draw on our perseverance and resilience as we hike along rivers and through forests stopping by lakes to camp.
-We’ll cook over the fire, and learn the fundamentals of plant identification and honorable harvest practices.
+Carrying what we need on our backs, we'll draw on our perseverance and resilience as we hike along rivers and through forests.
+We'll stop by lakes to camp and cook our food over an open fire.
 In the afternoons we’ll have time to relax before joining together around the fire for dinner and evenings of games, stories, sharing, and songs.

 Location:

-We will meet in Decorah IA where we'll load into a van and drive 6 hours North to the Porcupine Mountains, MI.
-We will arrive back in Decorah on Sunday the 29th where we'll share a potluck meal with families and friends and have a performance!
+We will meet in Decorah IA early on the morning of the 7th where we'll load into a van and drive 6 hours North to the Porcupine Mountains, MI.
+We will arrive back in Decorah on the evening of Friday the 14th where we will take a day to prepare for our final performance on February 16th.

 Please Note: